Luisete2105/BlackOps-zombie-trainer/README.txt

 IMPORTANT!:
-1) I already know that testing zombie spawns dont always work, usually when they are a "in_water", "in_snow" or "find_flesh" spawn type(No, I will not other zombie type spawns).
+1) I already know that testing zombie spawns dont always work, usually when they are a "in_water", "in_snow" or "find_flesh" spawn type(No, I will not add other zombie type spawns).

 2) Dual cz crashes on some maps, I removed them on those maps but I have no idea if pap cz also crashes so just in case I skipped them aswell.